Alejogb1/job-board/blog-data/can-a-nested-hash-property-be-passed-to-a-ruby-function.md

 id: "can-a-nested-hash-property-be-passed-to-a-ruby-function"
 ---

-Alright, let's talk about passing nested hash properties to Ruby functions.
+, let's talk about passing nested hash properties to Ruby functions.
 It's a common scenario, and I've seen it trip up even experienced developers.
 From my time working on that large-scale data processing pipeline a few years back, handling deeply nested configurations was something we had to tackle head-on daily, so I've got a pretty solid grasp on the nuances involved.

-The short answer, of course, is yes, you absolutely *can* pass a nested hash property to a Ruby function.
+The short answer, of course, is yes, you absolutely _can_ pass a nested hash property to a Ruby function.
 However, how you accomplish it, and what considerations you need to make for maintainability and error handling, are where things get interesting.
-The key isn't just *can* you, but *how effectively* can you, and that depends largely on the function’s design and the way you are accessing that nested data within the function.
+The key isn't just _can_ you, but _how effectively_ can you, and that depends largely on the function’s design and the way you are accessing that nested data within the function.

 The basic idea is that hashes in Ruby (which are often called dictionaries or associative arrays in other languages) can have values that are other hashes, and these nested structures can extend to arbitrary levels.
 When you're passing information into functions, you're really just passing references to objects in memory.
 When you pass a hash, you're effectively passing a reference to the top level of that hash.
 If you want a nested value from that hash, you'll have to access it within the function using standard hash access notation, or through some other method, which I'll cover.
 Let’s examine a few scenarios and example code: